 WordPress itself is a fairly wonderful tool.
 Since switching to it, I find it is a lot quicker to make changes to my website and it is also quicker to get content out to the public, with the use of WordPress and the advise from https://www.salesforce.com/products/service-cloud/what-is-self-service/ I have everything I need for my online business.
 My optimization suggestions are coming from the point of view of a programmer, and may be slightly more advanced in some places than most WordPress work.
-Gumroad alternatives are good ecommerce platforms to start and grow your business online.
-I’m going to assume though that most of you are here for my optimization recommendations, and may just skip straight over this, so let’s get to it.
+I’m going to assume though that most of you are here in this blog post for my optimization recommendations, and may just skip straight over this, so let’s get to it.

 1. Decrease image file sizes!

 I have saved over 200KB in images per page alone by optimizing my site.
 Since I started with WordPress, I have used the same theme from the word go because I simply love it, I think it looks nice, and looking at it now, you wouldn’t really notice any difference unless you took my site when it started, and now, and put them side by side on a per pixel magnification.